hermo/finpass/README.md

 The wordlist contains about 91690 words and is a subset of the wordlist found at https://github.com/hugovk/everyfinnishword

 ## Installation

+Pre-built releases exist for Linux, macOS and Windows on amd64/amd64 platforms.
+See the releases for details.

+## Development
 Clone the repo and run `go build`.